lalaira/lalaira/README.md

 <div align="center">
   - ➗ Preparations for the IMO and IEO <br>
-  - 📖 Developing a project for an IT exhibition <br>
   - 🧮 Working in Mathematics Initiatives in Nepal <br>
   - 🏫 Preparing for M/J AS Level Exams <br>
   - 📝 Vice-President of Research Club <br>